 There are several methods of measuring customer experience.
 First is understanding deeply how your customers are using your products and website and where things might be broken.
 Additionally, you can solicit feedback directly from customers themselves.
 Here are a few of the most common ways to measure CX:

-- CSAT: Customer satisfaction surveys are sent immediately following an interaction such as a purchase, free trial or customer service interaction.
-CSAT surveys measure how well you deliver against your customers’ expectations of these independent moments.
+Customer satisfaction surveys are sent immediately following an interaction such as a purchase, free trial or customer service interaction.
+Customer satisfaction surveys measure how well you deliver against your customers’ expectations of these independent moments.
 A text, email or message is sent asking something like “How satisfied are you with your recent purchase/support interaction/service?” or “On a scale of 1-5, how satisfied are you with your recent purchase/support interaction/service?”

-- CES: As discussed above, a major focus for CX is reducing effort that the customer has to put in to complete a task.
+As discussed above, a major focus for CX is reducing effort that the customer has to put in to complete a task.
 With customers expecting truly effortless interactions, the perception of good CX will be tied almost directly to low effort.
-Customer effort score (CES) surveys ask, “How easy was it for you to [complete this task]?”
+CES surveys ask, “How easy was it for you to [complete this task]?”
 The customer ranks the effort on a 5 or 7-point scale, from Extremely Difficult to Extremely Easy

 The importance of CX is only growing